opencog/language-learning/src/cli_scripts/README.md

 dashboard.
 Both dictionaries are initialized with corresponding `row_indexes` and `col_indexes` configuration parameters.
 Key string in each of the above mentioned parameters must correspond `row_key`/`col_key` format template.

+### Column Headers
+As soon as table header may have complex structure, parameter `col_headers` is represented by list of headers where each header is a list of columns.
+Each column is a dictionary.
+While each column header definition may consist of multiple named entries, only `title` is mandatory and should be assigned a text string.
+HTMLFileDashboard class instances may handle `col_span` and `row_span` attributes.